erbmicha/weather_info/README.md

 ## How To Run

-Go to [http://www.visualcrossing.com](Visual Crossing) and register for an API key and add it to the `.env.development` and `.env.test` files.
+Go to [Visual Crossing](http://www.visualcrossing.com) and register for an API key and add it to the `.env.development` and `.env.test` files.

 Run the setup script with: `bin/setup`.